forta-network/docs/docs/scan-node/configure.md

 !!! danger "Free APIs"
     The performance of free APIs can be unpredictable as they have unknown rate limits.
 This can cause your node to have a low SLA score.

-### BSC
+### BNB Chain

-You can choose from public BSC endpoints at https://docs.binance.org/smart-chain/developer/rpc.html.
+You can choose from public BNB Chain endpoints at https://docs.binance.org/smart-chain/developer/rpc.html.

 ```yaml
 chainId: 56